 What about DHA and EPA deficiency risks?
 Here, it’s still unclear whether supplements are absolutely necessary.
 That said, there is good reason to believe that it’s worthwhile to take them.
 By weight, the human brain is about 60 percent fat, and this fat contains a significant amount of omega 3 fatty acids in the form of DHA.

 You’ll likely derive some secondary benefits from consuming ALA-rich foods and taking EPA/DHA supplements.
 In particular, all of these omega-3 fats have anti-inflammatory properties that may improve heart and circulatory system health.

 Omega 3 Recommendations for Vegans

 This article covered a lot of ground, but the take home points couldn’t be simpler.
 Since ALA can convert to DHA and EPA, but DHA and EPA supplements won’t revert back to ALA, everybody should be consuming a rich source of ALA every day.

 To cover your needs, take at least a tablespoon of the either ground chia or ground flax daily (or another source containing an equivalent quantity of ALA).
 The benefits are potentially enormous and the cost is practically nothing.
 A tablespoon of chia or flax costs just pennies.
-In fact the glass of soy milk you might stir your chia into costs at least five times more than the seeds themselves.
+In fact the glass of soy milk you might stir your chia into costs several times more than the seeds themselves.

 You can buy chia or flax seeds at any natural foods store, but Amazon.com probably handily beats them on price.